chrisvizes/chrisvizes.github.io/_posts/2025-05-07-unbake-datasource.md

 # How to never let it happen in the first place

-The simplest way:
+And that wasn't very fun was it?

+So what can I remember to not get in this pickle again.
+Put simply:

-Never publish a datasource from your workbook with calculations or
+- Never publish a datasource from your workbook with calculations or
-Never publish a datasource when it contains calculations
+- Never publish a datasource when it contains calculations

-If you need to edit a datasource, open Tableau Desktop, connect to the published datasource, make your changes and publish back to Server/Cloud.
-No need to have the workbook that **USES** the datasource open.
+**If you need to edit a datasource, open Tableau Desktop, connect to the published datasource, make your changes and publish back to Server/Cloud.** No need to have the workbook that **USES** the datasource open.

-Your Tableau developers or future self will be thankful, or in other words, you'll be minimising technical debt.
+Your Tableau developers or future self will be thankful, or in other words, you'll be **minimising technical debt**.